dmirmilshteyn/Dehydrate/README.md

 # Dehydrate

 Dehydrate is a tool that generates .NET metadata-only reference assemblies, similar to the assemblies distributed with different framework versions.
-The generated assemblies only contains metadata describing the types and their members, with all other IL being stripped out.
+The generated assemblies only contain metadata describing the types and their members, with all other IL being stripped out.

 Generated assemblies are made using the following rules:
 * Remove all private fields